 Here’s what I did:

 - Preheat oven to 375 and bring a large pot of water to a boil.
-Add the pasta and cook to al dente, about 8 minutes.
+Add the pasta and cook to al dente, a couple minutes shy of package directions.

 - Meanwhile, in a large pot, melt 3 tablespoons of butter.
 Sprinkle in the flour and whisk together for about 2 minutes to make a roux.
 When you add the flour, put the milk in the microwave for 1 minute to warm it up.
 After the flour is cooked a bit, whisk in the milk.
 Season with the sauce with salt, pepper, and nutmeg.
 Over low-medium heat, thicken the sauce.

 - Add the cheeses and melt until smooth.
 Taste for salt, it may need a little more.

 - Add the cooked pasta and lobster and stir well.
 Place the mixture into baking dishes.